-As a journalist, Joal Ryan has reported on and written about film, TV and media for CBS Interactive (CBSNews.com, CNET, TV Guide), Yahoo!, E!
-Online, the Los Angeles Times, Variety, Us Weekly, the San Francisco Chronicle and public radio’s Marketplace.
-She has contributed to the New York Times parenting blog, Motherlode.
+An award-winning journalist, Joal Ryan has written for the New York Times, the Los Angeles Times, Yahoo!, E!
+Online, CBS Interactive (CBSNews.com, CNET, TV Guide), Variety, Us Weekly, the San Francisco Chronicle and public radio’s Marketplace.

 She cowrote the documentary, Miracle on 42nd Street (now in post-production), a look at the story behind and impact of Manhattan Plaza, the artist-populated, affordable-housing apartment complex in New York City’s Hell’s Kitchen.

 Ryan was an on-air contributor to IFC’s iFilm@ifc, and worked as an editor for E!
 Online, Hollywood.com and the San Gabriel Valley Newspapers (now part of the Los Angeles News Group).
 As a columnist for the San Gabriel Valley Newspapers, she won a Los Angeles Press Club Award for entertainment reporting.

 Ryan is the author of several books, including Former Child Stars: The Story of America’s Least Wanted (ECW Press), Katharine Hepburn: A Stylish Life (St. Martin’s Press) and Sylvia Plath Totally Ruins Father Knows Best: 50 Poems About TV, TV-Watching and the Existential Sadness of Conan O’Brien (Inverted Pyramid Media).